nhhsmsddn/fyp/README.md

-# sentiment analysis on national cultural tourism using svm
+# sentiment analysis on national cultural tourism using lsvm